 Who doesn’t daydream about being something “more?”
 How many of us would gladly – and do – work toward a better self?
 Who wouldn’t like to be received as someone special, at least in specific situations that are important to us?

 Then again, we all have days when a little invisibility enabling us to “be” and observe is just what the doctor ordered.

-As for coming as we are, there are those who never do pick up the requisite social veneer that eases interpersonal relationships, and they may stick out like a sore thumb – the proverbial squeaky wheels, or frankly, awkward and irritating, though we still deal with them and even love them.
+As for coming as we are, there are those who never do pick up the requisite social veneer that eases interpersonal relationships, and they may stick out like a sore thumb – the proverbial squeaky wheel, or frankly, awkward and irritating, though we still deal with them and even love them.

 For most of us?
 Do we entirely leave guile, artifice, or our smoothest social skins at home?
 Do we only shed them under the influence, or when we find ourselves in non-threatening familial environments, or in our closest relationships?

 Are you able to “come as you are” with your partners?
 More so perhaps – with your children?